 There are two main seasons in Cairns: the wet season and the dry season.
 Cairns is nice to visit all year round and each season brings its perks.

 It’s true that if you’re travelling to Australia during summer (December – March) and cannot stand a hot and humid climate, then Cairns is not worth visiting.
 However, the wet season is great to see pouring waterfalls in the rainforest and enjoy warmer water.
 But with the risk of cyclones, don’t travel to Tropical North Queensland during summer without travel insurance.
-It’s unlikely that a cyclone will get in the way, but it has happened to people I know and it’s a lot less stressful to travel up there knowing you are covered.
+It’s unlikely that a cyclone will get in the way.
+But it has happened to people I know.
+It’s a lot less stressful to travel up there knowing you are covered.

 Do you think Cairns is worth visiting?
 Share your experience in the comments below!